arquivo/bing-search/README.md

 #### "offset"
 The offset indicates the number of search results to skip before returning results.
 The default is 0.
 Use this parameter along with the results_number parameter jump between page results.
 However, do not use the parameter offset if results_number is greater than 50.

+#### "sortBy"

+This parameter cannot be set, since, it returns interesting results for each case and only can be used for news.

+The order to return news topics in.
+The following are the possible case-insensitive values:

+Date — Returns news topics sorted by date from the most recent to the oldest.<br>
+Relevance — Returns news topics sorted by relevance, which considers topic freshness, category, global user engagement, and personalized features.<br>

+#### NOTES

+1. Other additional parameters in the Bing API that were not used in this repository either did not work for Portugal or returned poor results.
+(At the time of writing the readme).<br>
+2. The Trending News API was not collecting as expected for queries from Portugal.
+Thus, it was not considered.

 ### Example

 Example and default parameters: